 Does the Recent Supreme Court Decision Mean ICE Agents Can Racially Profile?

+However, it’s important to first take a step back and note where this ruling sits from a procedural standpoint.
 The decision was an interim ruling, not the final word.
-The Court lifted a lower court’s order that had temporarily stopped ICE from carrying out certain operations in Los Angeles.
+The lower court’s order temporarily stopping ICE from carrying out certain operations in Los Angeles is on pause while the merits of that order are on appeal with the U.S. Court of Appeals for the Ninth Circuit.
 This means the case now goes back through the appeals process, and eventually the Supreme Court will rule on the merits of the issue.

 Assert your constitutional rights if approached by ICE.
 You have the right to remain silent and the right to speak with a lawyer.